joudaon/dockers/haproxy/README.md

 2. HAProxy container calls either Apache container 1 or 2.
 3. Response is served by Apache container 1 or 2.

+You can access to HAProxy GUI via http://localhost/haproxy?stats and login with admin:admin.

 ## Testing load balacing via curl

 ```sh